Billal Sebaihi

-Billal Sebaihi (born May 31, 1992) is a French professional footballer who currently plays as an midfielder for Žalgiris.
+Billal Sebaihi (born 31 May 1992) is a French professional footballer who plays as a midfielder.

 Career

 In July 2015, he left Beira-Mar and moved to Primeira Liga club Estoril.
 He signed for a 3-year contract keeping him with the club till 2018 and a buyout clause of €3 million.

 On 16 January 2020, Sebaihi joined Kazakhstan Premier League club FC Kaisar on trial in Turkey.

 On 18 January 2023, Žalgiris announced the signing of Sebaihi.